radanskoric/radanskoric.github.io/_posts/2023-11-07-should-i-add-typing-to-my-ruby-project.markdown

 #### 0-3 points
 You don't seem to be in a good position to benefit from gradual types.
 It's likely to be an uphill battle with little to show for it.
 I would suggest that instead you look into alternative approaches: increasing test coverage, adopting different kinds of linters, refactoring problematic parts of the codebase.

-I plan to write in more detail about that in the next article.
-Subscribe to not miss it:
+I wrote in more details about that in: ["Preventing bugs in Ruby: tools of the trade"](/articles/preventing-bugs-in-ruby-tools-of-the-trade).
-<script async data-uid="e83d1aa837" src="https://thoughtful-producer-2834.ck.page/e83d1aa837/index.js"></script>

 #### 4-7 points
 It's unclear if you'd benefit from adopting types.
 I would suggest doing an experiment by either adding it to part of your main project or to a smaller non-main project, a side project or an internal company facing project.